projectdevmad/winbat/README.md

 ## File Structure

-folder                  | Descrition
+folder                  | Description
 ----------------------- | -----------
-app-content             | Contain the dependence js , css and template file app-controller          | Contain the angularjs controller which control the website modules. app-services            | Which is angularjs service to support the contoller. app.js             		| Initial the Application. config.js               | Store the option of region,pirce,styles...etc index.html              | Main page which include html, css, js
+app-content             | Contain the dependence js , css and template file app-controller          | Contain the angularjs controller which control the website modules. app-services            | Which is angularjs service to support the controller. app.js             		| Initial the Application. config.js               | Store the option of region,price,styles...etc index.html              | Main page which include html, css, js